Zaporizhzhia strikes (2022–present): August

 On 6 August, explosions were reported near the Zaporizhzhia Nuclear Power Plant from apparent shelling.
 A high-voltage power line transformer was damaged in the explosion, resulting in the automatic shutdown of reactor number 3 and the start-up of its emergency generators.

-One civilian was killed and two others injured when five Russian shells were fired at Zaporizhzhia at 7.15pm on 12 August.
+One civilian was killed and two others injured when five Russian shells were fired at Zaporizhzhia at 7:15 pm on 12 August.
 Further city infrastructure in the Shevchenkivskyi district was also damaged in the shelling.
+On August 29, 40 private houses and nine high-rise buildings were destroyed in Zaporizhzhia.

 September

 During the night of 19 September, Zaporizhzhia was hit by eight Russian rockets in its industrial and residential areas.
 Followed by another rocket attack in the morning, striking the regional center near the Dnieper river.
 Two days later the city was again hit by two Russian rockets during the night, followed by another five rockets attacks in the daytime.
 The regional center was hit an additional two times while other infrastructure and residential houses were damaged, two of the projectiles landed in a field on the outskirts of the city.
 The attack wounded three civilians.
 The following day on 22 September, nine more rockets were fired at the city.
 One of the projectiles hit a hotel in the city's central park, killing one civilian and injuring five others.
 An electrical substation and several high-rise residential buildings were also damaged.
 Later that same day, ten more rockets struck the city and damaged about a dozen private homes.
-Further shelling on the morning of 24 September saw five projectiles hit the city, causing damage to residential buildings as well as injuring 9 civilians while killing one.
+Further shelling on the morning of 24 September saw five projectiles hit the city, causing damage to residential buildings as well as injuring nine civilians while killing one.

-On the morning of 27 September, Zaporizhzhia was struck by ten S-300 missiles.
+On the morning of 27 September, Zaporizhzhia was struck by 10 S-300 missiles.
 Besides damaging infrastructure, the attack also damaged power lines resulting in a fire.

 A civilian humanitarian convoy was hit by several Russian S-300 missiles on 30 September, killing 32 civilians while wounding around 90 others.